LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ________________________________________________________________________

 Notes on supported backend Prolog compilers
-Last updated on November 12, 2021
+Last updated on January 20, 2021

 This file is part of Logtalk <https://logtalk.org/>
 Copyright 1998-2022 Paulo Moura <pmoura@logtalk.org>